CONTENTS

 Praised Features

-• Personalized action plans that showed me exactly how to improve my communication skills.
+• "The platform gave me a personalized action plan that showed me exactly what to focus on to improve my communication skills."

-• Training modules that covered not just interview questions, but also resume building and even salary negotiation.
+• "The training modules covered way more than just interview questions.
+I could also practice resume building and even salary negotiation."

 Here’s a quick comparison I made between AI and traditional mock interviews: